ezspot/bisnode-api/README.md

-# Bisnode Directory Search API
+# Bisnode API Client

-A Go service that provides an HTTP API for searching person and company information using Bisnode's Directory Search API.
-The service supports searching by mobile number for individuals and by organization number for companies.
+A Go client for interacting with the Bisnode API.

+## Features

+- Search for persons by mobile number
+- Search for organizations by organization number
+- Search for motor vehicles by license number or VIN
+- Additional features available on request for companies.

 ## Prerequisites